List of Wayward Pines characters: Pamela Pilcher

 Pamela Pilcher (Melissa Leo) is a nurse at Wayward Pines Hospital and is the first person Ethan sees after waking up in the series premiere.
 Initially known only as "Nurse Pam", she is later revealed to be the sister of David Pilcher.
 Pam was fanatically devoted to her brother's vision, but begins to have doubts about how he is running the town and treating its citizens, which comes to a head when David shuts off power to the fence.
 Believing Pam to be undermining him, David orders her to be put back into cryo suspension, but other volunteers rebel on Pam's behalf, freeing her and allowing her to kill her brother in the season 1 finale.
-Pam makes one appearance in season 2, calling Wayward Pines "a mistake" and trying to convince Jason to let the last of humanity die off peacefully.
-She attempts to infect the townspeople with smallpox virus, but the attempt fails and she is executed by Jason.
+Pam makes one appearance in season 2, in which she shows that she is the only person to finally recognize that the feeble attempt to salvage Homo sapiens – the species completely responsible for the end of its own existence and the evolutionary ascendancy of the Abbies – is "a mistake".
+She tries to convince Jason that the repeated cycle of hatred that the humans of Wayward Pines keeps showing is proof that this last remnant of humanity should be left to die off peacefully.
+She attempts to infect the townspeople with the smallpox virus, but the attempt fails and she is executed by Jason.